- Find properties going to auction. You can find foreclosure auctions near you, and the homes being sold there, a number of ways.

 The National Association of Valuers and Auctioneers (NAVA) is a professional self-regulating body solely concerned with valuers and auctioneers.

-Can you buy an auction property before the auction?
+Can you withdraw a property from auction?

 What are the pitfalls of buying a house at auction?